Discover more from BOSS BARISTA

 Many states have adopted their own minimum wages.
-California has one of the highest: Employers with fewer than 26 employees must pay at least $11 per hour, and those with 26+ must pay $12, with a plan to get everyone to $15 by 2022.
+California has one of the highest: employers with fewer than 26 employees must pay at least $11/hour and those with 26+ must pay $12, with a plan to get everyone to $15 by 2022.
 But there are still a number of states where the minimum wage is the same as the federal minimum wage—and there’s no plan to raise it.

 Who does this affect?
-Millions of low-wage employees, including, but not limited to, retail workers, domestic workers, and, of course, members of the service industry.
+Low-wage employees: including, but not limited to, retail employees, domestic workers, and, of course, members of the service industry.

-“I had this … idea in my mind that [at] all the places that I have worked before, the power structure and the resources were all arranged like this upside-down pyramid,” said Michael Schroeder on the podcast.
-Michael is the director and roaster at Oddly Correct Coffee in Kansas City, Missouri, and he recently debuted a totally new pay structure for his staff.
+“I had this…idea in my mind that [at] all the places that I have worked before, the power structure and the resources were all arranged like this upside-down pyramid,” said Michael Schroeder on the podcast.
+Michael is the director and roaster at Oddly Correct Coffee in Kansas City, Missouri, and debuted a totally new pay structure for his staff.

-Missouri is one of 44 states that allow employers to pay a tipped minimum, or less than the federal minimum wage, to employees who also collect tips.
+Missouri is one of 44 states that allow employers to pay a tipped minimum, or less than the federal minimum wage to employees who also collect tips.
 Some states allow employers to pay as little as $2.13 an hour if an employee collects tips; this amount differs state by state.
-In Missouri, employers are allowed to take a tip credit of 50% of the state’s minimum wage ($8.60), meaning they can pay their staff as little as $4.30 an hour.
+In Missouri, employers are allowed to take a tip credit of 50% of their minimum wage ($8.60), meaning they can pay their staff as little as $4.30 an hour.

 The minimum wage is literally the lowest you can legally pay someone—so Michael decided to redefine that.

-$18 an hour was a specific number, determined by MIT’s Living Wage Calculator, and by deciding what was feasible and realistic for Oddly Correct.
-(In Kansas City, the living wage—or an estimate of what the actual cost of living is for a single person—is $11.29 an hour.)
-As Michael explains:
+$18 an hour was a specific number, determined by using MIT’s Living Wage Calculator (in Kansas City, the living wage, or an estimate of what the actual cost of living is for a given municipality, for a single person is $11.29 an hour) and by deciding what was feasible and realistic for Oddly Correct.

-That simple idea totally dismantles the definition of minimum wage.
+That totally dismantles the definition of what minimum wage is.
 Instead of being a wage floor for employers, Oddly Correct has made it a protective roof for its employees.

 Post from Oddly Correct’s Instagram

 Using an inflation calculator, if the minimum wage went up to at least match the rate of inflation, it would be $8.70.
 To put it simply, $7.25 in 2009 was worth more than $7.25 is today.
-In 10 years, we’ve systematically devalued the folks most likely to be paid by this standard—in some ways, it was better to be a minimum wage employee ten years ago than it is now.
+In ten years, we’ve systematically devalued the folks most likely to be paid by this standard—in some ways, it was better to be a minimum wage employee ten years ago than it is now.

 What does that mean?
-Many businesses continue to actively devalue the members of their business that are arguably the most valuable: Most service-industry businesses would collapse without front-facing, customer-oriented workers.
+Many businesses continue to actively devalue the members of their business that are arguably the most valuable: front-facing, customer-oriented workers.
 Low-wage workers are often painted as disposable and transient, but never is their financial devaluation taken into account.
-Our workforce has built an intentionally unstable tier at the very bottom of the pyramid.
+Our work force has built an intentionally unstable tier at the very bottom of the pyramid.

-According to the U.S. Bureau of Labor Statistics, about half a million employees make the minimum wage.
+According to the Bureau of Labor Statistics, about half a million employees make the minimum wage.
 Another 1.3 million make below the minimum wage.
-Oddly Correct’s new policy isn’t just about paying baristas more—although that is fundamentally important, and its significance cannot be ignored—but a push to think about how you value the work of others, full stop:
+Oddly Correct’s new policy isn’t just about paying baristas more—although that is fundamentally important and its significance cannot be ignored—but a push to think about how you value the work of others.